A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 Well, it looks like they “heard” me, despite me never actually asking them about it!
 Ett, which means “one” in the Swedish language, ups the game for the Swedish manufacturer by including near all the features of the Fem, and packing in controllable ANC as well.

-With ambient noise and distractions often the worst impediments to audio enjoyment, does the inclusion of ANC then makes the Sudio Ett one of the best wireless earbuds to own?
+With ambient noise and distractions often the worst impediments to audio enjoyment, does the inclusion of ANC then makes the Sudio Ett one of the best wireless earbuds to own this year?
 Especially when considering its reasonable, mid-range price tag?

 I would say … yes, as long as you don’t expect ANC to entirely eliminate environmental disturbances.
 As long as you know what the earphones are best paired with too